top of page

 What is the best country in Africa to go on safari?

-For sheer diversity, many travellers rate Botswana and Tanzania neck-and-neck.
-If intimacy and uncrowded bush matter, Botswana edges ahead; for adventure value, Zambia is a dark horse.
+Many travellers rate Botswana and Tanzania neck-and-neck for sheer diversity.
+Botswana edges ahead if intimacy and uncrowded bush matter; for adventure value, Zambia is a dark horse.

 Which is the best safari park in Africa?